nahumj/CSE-431/_weeks/13-InexactOptimization.md

 - [Avida-Ed](https://avida-ed.msu.edu/app/AvidaED.html) - this is designed to teach biology, but is actually using genetic programming (evolved assembly code)
 - [Visualization of evolving controllers for a digital car](https://twitter.com/hardmaru/status/1090509360239828994?s=20) - great Twtiter thread
 - [Slime volleyball](https://otoro.net/slimevolley/) - evolved neural networks playing slime volleyball (you can play against them too!)
+- [MAP-Elites robotic arm](http://www.cse.msu.edu/~ofria/MAP-Elites/index.html) - the task is for a robotic arm to figure out how to reach a position in the smoothest way.
+Circle colors indicate the fitness of the best solution for that position (click on them to see it).
+Note that this app uses MAP-Elites, which works slightly different from other evolutionary algorithms.
 - [Dishtiny](https://mmore500.com/dishtiny/master/) - groups of evolved programs working together to take in resources
 - [Cephlapods](https://jobtalle.com/Cephalopods/) - pretty agents evolving to eat food
 - [Explore different mutation operators and problem landscapes](https://www.cs.bham.ac.uk/~lehrepk/selfadapt/)